They protect liberty and prosperity — when we follow them.

 Which brings us to the rule: Only gold and silver coins, and notes freely redeemable in and fully backed by such coins, may serve as legal tender in the United States.
 The Founders did not legislate this rule by accident, they put it in the Constitution knowing very well what they were doing.
 Honest money is not just a good idea, it’s the law.

 Definition: ‘Fiat Money’

->

-> In these famous rulings, the Court made the incorrect assumption that the people had endowed their federal government with attributes of “national sovereignty” like those found in European governments.
-That assumption has no grounding in the constitutional text and in fact turns the American Revolution on its head.
-The whole point of the Revolution, indeed its greatest achievement, was to deny the existence of “sovereignty” in the “rulers” and recognize it in the people, considered as individuals.
-“All men are created equal”— even you, King George.
-From which it follows that government must be by consent and the rulers’ powers must be limited.
-Congress’s powers are limited in many ways, including by way of the Constitution’s seven money clauses.
+In these famous rulings, the Court made the incorrect assumption that the people had endowed their federal government with attributes of ‘national sovereignty’ like those found in European governments.
+That assumption has no grounding in the constitutional text and turns the American Revolution on its head.
+The whole point of the Revolution, indeed its greatest achievement, was to deny the existence of ‘sovereignty’ in the ‘rulers’ and recognize it in the people, considered as individuals.
+‘All men are created equal’ — even you, King George.
+From which it follows that government must be by consent, and the power of the rulers (understood as the people’s servants) must be limited.
+Congress’s powers are limited in numerous ways.
+Among these ways are the five monetary rules that derive from the Constitution’s seven money clauses.

->

-> Definition: ‘Bills of Credit’
+Definition: ‘Bills of Credit’

 The term ‘bills of credit’ in the Constitution refers to government-issued notes that represent a debt to the holder, and are typically intended to circulate as money in private transactions.

 Bills of credit are a form of paper money that can be backed by something of value, but might not be.
 Typically they are not.
 When they are not, they run afoul of the Constitution’s explicit prohibition on bills of credit.